Care Team Information

 - what types of actions the CARE Team may recommend.

 The confidentiality of the student’s educational record shall be held in the utmost regard.
 As per the rules and regulations from FERPA, WOU CARE Team will not release any educational records unless a written release is obtained.
 The exception allowed under FERPA for disclosure based upon health and safety emergencies shall be used only if the event is immediate and requires intervention by persons outside of the CARE Team itself.
 The contacting of parents should be based upon the best practices established under FERPA and Counseling Center recommendations along with the consensus of the CARE Team.
-Contact should be made through the Office of the Vice President for Student Affairs and/or the Office of the Dean of Students (both representing the CARE Team and the University).
+Contact should be made through the Office of the Vice President for Student Affairs.